gradle/actions/setup-gradle/README.md

-# Execute Gradle builds in GitHub Actions workflows
+# Configure Gradle for GitHub Actions workflows

-This GitHub Action can be used to configure Gradle and optionally execute a Gradle build on any platform supported by GitHub Actions.
+This GitHub Action can be used to configure Gradle for optimal execution on any platform supported by GitHub Actions.

-## Why use the `gradle-build-action`?
+## Why use the `setup-gradle` action?

 It is possible to directly invoke Gradle in your workflow, and the `actions/setup-java@v4` action provides a simple way to cache Gradle dependencies.

-However, the `gradle-build-action` offers a number of advantages over this approach:
+However, the `setup-gradle` action offers a number of advantages over this approach:

 - Easily [configure your workflow to use a specific version of Gradle](#choose-a-specific-gradle-version) using the `gradle-version` parameter.
 Gradle distributions are automatically downloaded and cached.
 - More sophisticated and more efficient caching of Gradle User Home between invocations, compared to `setup-java` and most custom configurations using `actions/cache`.
 [More details below](#caching-build-state-between-jobs).